Gaudino Fund

 Robert Jackall (2001-2004)

 Robert Jackall, the Class of 1956 Professor of Sociology and Public Affairs, was named Gaudino Scholar in the spring of 2001.
 On September 11, 2001, the Dean of Faculty, Professor Thomas Kohut, asked him, as Gaudino Scholar, to organize the College’s intellectual response to the atrocities of that day.
-For the next three years, Professor more »
+For… Continue reading »

 Mark Reinhardt (2000-2001)

 At the beginning of Professor Reinhardt’s tenure, the College’s annual convocation program commemorated the life and work of Bob Gaudino.
 Due to the scheduled speaker’s last-minute illness, President Hank Payne delivered on behalf of Preston Washington, ’71, the speech he had prepared.
-The remarks focused on seeking intellectual fulfillment over the whole of one’s life more »
+The remarks focused on seeking intellectual fulfillment over… Continue reading »

-In his first year as Scholar, Professor Fleischaker, a professor of philosophy, launched the Gaudino Forums, weekly gatherings during which faculty and students could discuss controversial issues of public concern.
-The forums were designed to raise matters that were close to the hearts of both students and teachers and which might not be discussed in more »
+In his first year as Scholar, Professor Fleischacker, a professor of philosophy, launched the Gaudino Forums, weekly gatherings during which faculty and students could discuss controversial issues of public concern.
+The forums were designed to raise matters that were close to the hearts of both students and teachers and which… Continue reading »

 Jennifer Bloxam (1995-1997)

 A member of the Music Department, Professor Bloxam was the first Scholar to come from Division I (Languages and the Arts).
-Her projects developed along two lines: working to foster experiential education within the curriculum, and organizing students and faculty to undertake extracurricular public art projects that addressed matters of public concern.
-Professor Bloxam began more »
+Her projects developed along two lines: working to foster experiential education within the curriculum, and organizing students and faculty to undertake extracurricular public art projects that addressed matters of… Continue reading »

 Olga R. Beaver (1991-1994)

 Professor Beaver, of the Mathematics Department, became the first scholar to focus on the implications of Robert Gaudino’s educational theories for the teaching of the sciences.
-Immersing herself in the Gaudino materials (especially in Herzog’s “Suitable Uses of the Gaudino Fund”) she decided that an authentically “Gaudinoesque” approach would consider personal and individual experience as more »
+Immersing herself in the Gaudino materials (especially in Herzog’s “Suitable Uses of the Gaudino Fund”) she decided that an authentically “Gaudinoesque” approach would consider… Continue reading »

 Thomas Spear (1989-1991)

 An African historian and chair of the African and Middle Eastern Area Program, Professor Spear, like his predecessor William Darrow, emphasized the art of teaching, particularly on a diverse campus.
-He sponsored workshops on teaching and the curriculum and organized a faculty/student working group to examine in depth the relationship between a variety of pedagogical more »
+He sponsored workshops on teaching and the curriculum and organized a faculty/student working group to examine in depth the relationship… Continue reading »

 William Darrow (1989)

 Professor Darrow, a professor of religion, served as Gaudino Scholar for only one year before accepting a position as Dean.
 Still, in that period he brought to fruition a proposal for a “Pedagogy Seminar,” recast as a more ambitious “Gaudino Teaching Forum.”
-It initiated several events, including a challenging workshop with a facilitator from the more »
+It initiated several events, including a challenging workshop… Continue reading »

 Kurt Tauber (1984-1988)